gilesjb/resume/resume.md

 Focused on improving key website page performance metrics, availability and agility

 * Analyzed and root-caused performance bottlenecks in React/Next.js web application
-* Factored backend services to reduce complexity and align with team ownership
+* Factored APIs of ECS-deployed services to reduce complexity and align with team ownership
-* Optimized latency and throughput of backend services
+* Optimized latency, throughput and load tolerance of containerized services

 #### Amazon.com (2010-2021) – *Senior SDE*